Estimate Time7 min

 What happens if you don't pay your medical bills?

 If you don't pay your medical bills, you'll first risk incurring late fees.
-After your unpaid bills reach 60 to 180 days past due, providers will often sell your debt to a third-party collection agency.2 Once in collections, you could receive phone calls and letters requesting payment.
-Be sure to watch out for scammers posing as debt collectors, who may call at odd hours, pressure you to pay by money transfer or prepaid card, or threaten to tell your friends and family.3
+After your unpaid bills reach 60 to 120 days past due, providers will often sell your debt to a third-party collection agency.2 Once in collections, you could receive phone calls and letters requesting payment.
+Be sure to watch out for scammers posing as debt collectors, who may ask you for personal financial information, refuse to give you their phone number, or threaten criminal charges against you.3

 As of April 2023, any medical debt sent to a debt collection agency that's less than $500 or less than a year old shouldn't show up on your credit report.
 (But you may still want to check on that—just in case.)4 However, unpaid debt in collections that's $500, or more and over a year old will show on your credit report and could stay there for up to 7 years—potentially a serious hit to your credit score.5